z-esmaily/Eyeglasses_Removal/README.md

 **Official PyTorch implementation of the paper "Enhancing Eyeglasses Removal in Facial Images: A Novel Approach Using Translation Models for Eyeglasses Mask Completion" (Multimedia Tools and Applications, under review, 2024).**

 ## Method and Arguments
-Our Eyeglasses Removal method enhances this work: [*Portrait Eyeglasses and Shadow Removal by Leveraging 3D Synthetic Data*](https://github.com/StoryMY/take-off-eyeglasses), which removes eyeglasses using their trained model.
+Our Eyeglasses Removal method enhances this work: [*Portrait Eyeglasses and Shadow Removal by Leveraging 3D Synthetic Data*](https://github.com/StoryMY/take-off-eyeglasses)(original source), which removes eyeglasses using their trained model.

 We add "Mask Completion" and "Post-Process" steps that significantly improve quantitative metrics (FID, KID) and qualitative evaluations.